-Finely ground product of the milling process containing a high percentage of the concentrate valuable metal(s).
+concentrate Finely ground product of the milling process containing a high percentage of the valuable metal(s).
 This product is generally sent to smelters for further processing and refining.

-A copper equivalent is the grade of one commodity converted to the equivalent CuEq grade of copper using metal prices and adjusted for mill recovery rates.
+CuEq A copper equivalent is the grade of one commodity converted to the equivalent grade of copper using metal prices and adjusted for mill recovery rates.

-The lowest grade of mineral resources considered economic; used in the cut-off grade calculation of reserves and resources in a given deposit.
+cut-off grade The lowest grade of mineral resources considered economic; used in the calculation of reserves and resources in a given deposit.

-A mineral occurrence of sufficient size and grade that it might, under favorable deposit circumstances, be considered to have economic potential.
+deposit A mineral occurrence of sufficient size and grade that it might, under favorable circumstances, be considered to have economic potential.